Latin Grammy Awards

-The Latin Grammy Awards (stylized as Latin GRAMMYs) are awards presented by the Latin Recording Academy to honor excellence in the Latin music industry.
-The awards recognize outstanding achievements in recordings primarily in Spanish or Portuguese, released anywhere in the world but associated with Ibero-America—a region defined by the Academy to include Latin America, Spain, Portugal, and the Latino communities in the United States and Canada.
-Works recorded in other recognized languages or dialects of Ibero-America, such as Catalan, Basque, Galician, Valencian, Nahuatl, Guarani, Quechua, or Mayan, may also be eligible through a majority vote.
+The Latin Grammy Awards, stylized as the Latin GRAMMYs, are honors presented by the Latin Recording Academy to recognize excellence in the Latin music industry.
+The awards celebrate outstanding achievements in recordings released anywhere in the world, provided they are tied to Ibero-America—a region defined by the Academy as including Latin America, Spain, Portugal, and the Latino communities in the United States and Canada—and are primarily performed in Spanish or Portuguese.
+Additionally, recordings in other Ibero-American languages or dialects, such as Catalan, Basque, Galician, Valencian, Nahuatl, Guarani, Quechua, or Mayan, may be deemed eligible by a majority vote.

-The Latin Grammy Awards follow a peer-based nomination and voting process, similar to that of the regular Grammy Awards, with winners selected by members of the Latin Recording Academy.
-The inaugural ceremony took place on September 13, 2000, at the Staples Center in Los Angeles and was broadcast by CBS, marking the first primarily Spanish-language primetime program on an English-language U.S. network.

-Since 2005, the Latin Grammy Awards have been broadcast in the United States by Univision.
-The program has become one of the network's highest-rated events, with the 2013 telecast attracting 9.8 million viewers, making Univision one of the top-big three networks in the country that night.
-The 26th Annual Latin Grammy Awards are scheduled to be held on November 13, 2025, at the MGM Grand Garden Arena in Las Vegas.
+Similar to the Grammy Awards, winners are selected through a peer-review process by Academy members.
+The inaugural ceremony was held on September 13, 2000, at the Staples Center in Los Angeles; its broadcast on the CBS was a landmark event, as it served as the first prime-time program on U.S. television to be broadcast primarily in Spanish by an English-language network.
+Since 2005, the official U.S. broadcast has been handled by Univision, where it has solidified its position as one of the network's highest-rated events.
+For instance, the 2013 ceremony drew 9.8 million viewers, making Univision one of the three most-watched networks in the country that evening.
+The 26th edition took place on November 13, 2025, at the MGM Grand Garden Arena in Las Vegas.